HenriHyttinen/Ai-assistant/README.md

-# Numbers Don't Lie - Health & Nutrition Platform
+# Numbers Don't Lie - Integrated Health & Nutrition Platform with AI Assistant

-A comprehensive health and nutrition tracking platform I built for meal planning, recipe management, and nutritional analysis.
+A comprehensive health and nutrition tracking platform with an integrated conversational AI assistant.
+This project is the evolution and integration of multiple components: the "Numbers Don't Lie" health analytics platform, the "Counting Calories" nutrition system, and the AI Assistant conversational interface - all unified into a single, cohesive platform.
 Built with FastAPI backend and React frontend.

 ## What This Does

-This platform helps users track their health metrics, plan meals, and manage their nutrition goals.
-It's got meal planning with AI-generated recipes, a recipe database with search and filtering, nutritional tracking, integration with health analytics, and an integrated AI Assistant for conversational health and nutrition queries.

-**Note:** The AI Assistant is fully integrated into this project.
+This integrated platform combines three major components that have been unified into one system:

+1. **Numbers Don't Lie (Health Analytics Platform)**: A comprehensive system for tracking health metrics, wellness scores, activity levels, goal management, achievement tracking, and integration with health analytics and dashboards.

+2. **Counting Calories (Nutrition System)**: The nutrition tracking and meal planning system with AI-generated meal plans, a recipe database with 500+ entries, dietary preference management, and comprehensive nutritional analysis.

+3. **AI Assistant**: A conversational AI interface that enables users to interact with their health and nutrition data using natural language.
+Users can ask questions about their BMI, weight, meal plans, nutritional intake, recipes, and progress - all through simple conversations.

+**Project Evolution:** This repository represents the complete integration of all three components.
+The project evolved from "Numbers Don't Lie" → "Counting Calories" → "AI Assistant".
 All backend and frontend code runs from the `numbers-dont-lie` directory.
-Do not attempt to run the backend from any separate `ai-assistant` folder.
+There is no separate setup required - everything works together as a unified platform.

 ## Features